Skip to content

 Translation

-You can use the Google Translate feature at the top right of the screen to translate the text to any of the available languages, including common community languages in York such as Bengali, Chinese, and Somali.
-Please note that the translation is done automatically by the Google software, not by the council.
+You can use the translate feature at the top right of the screen to translate the text to any of the available languages, including common community languages in York such as Bengali, Chinese, and Somali.
+Please note that the translation is done automatically by the Recite Me software, not by the council.

 Easy Read